 You can include alimony in your prenuptial agreement in Georgia.

-Your prenup can limit the amount or timeframe in which alimony gets paid.
+- limit the timeframe alimony gets paid

 Prenups limiting alimony are a grey area in family law.